Naduril/naduril.github.io/content/about.md

 Welcome.

-I am Celia Alessandrini.
-I am a 27 years old student.
-I'm about to start study programmation in october 2022 at the school ETNA.
+I am Naduril, a 28 years old IT student.
+I'm about to start study programmation in october 2022 at school in Paris.

 I don't know how yet, but I will try to do some blogging content about my journey from noob to maybe front end developper.
 Or maybe video games developper.
 Or a cybersecurity profession...
 Hard to make a choice at the moment...!